 We are from time to time involved in certain legal proceedings in the ordinary course of conducting our business.
-While the ultimate liability pursuant to these actions cannot currently be determined, we believe these legal proceedings will not have a material adverse effect on our financial position or results of operations.
+While the ultimate liability pursuant to these actions cannot currently be determined, if we are unsuccessful in our litigation with Hansen Medical, Inc., our business may be materially harmed.

-We have an outstanding letter of credit at March 31, 2008, of \$599,583 to the Industrial Development Authority of Montgomery County, Virginia, to support a lease of office space.
+We have an outstanding letter of credit at June 30, 2008, of \$479,667 to the Industrial Development Authority of Montgomery County, Virginia, to support a lease of office space.
 This letter of credit expires in 2011.

 In June 2007, our Luna Technologies Division executed a non-cancelable, non-reschedulable \$1.3 million purchase order for multiple shipments of tunable lasers to be delivered over an 18-month period beginning in September 2007.
-As of March 31, 2008, approximately \$0.7 million of this commitment remained.
+As of June 30, 2008, approximately \$0.3 million of this commitment remained.